-&lt;sup>80 Available here
+&lt;sup>80 Insert link to study when on website

 223. The policy therefore builds on the success of the JCS to ensure both continued long-term development of the green infrastructure network and that visitor pressure issues are addressed.